Why subscribe?

 Let's be honest, the way we innovate is a little broken.

-As innovators, we are meant to inspire, but we now find ourselves chasing probabilities instead of creating possibilities.
+As innovators, we are meant to inspire, but we now too often find ourselves chasing probabilities instead of creating possibilities.
 Trapped in a mindset of measurement, we’ve lost our appetite for risk.
 We’ve grown estranged from our intuition, our imaginations have atrophied.
 Somewhere along the way, we forgot what it is to be innovators.

 But what if we could change that?